Funny Games (2007 film): Cast

 For 2007's American remake, the character of Gerda was renamed "Betsy", the second family to fall victim to Paul and Peter were given the surname "Farber" and the third family were given the surname "Thompson".

 Development

 Michael Haneke wanted to make a film set in the United States, but for practical reasons he had to set the original 1997 film in Austria.

-After the 2007 film used the same house including props and tones, Robert Koehler of Cineaste wrote that this "proves for certain that—whether he uses the great cinematographer Jurgen Jurges (for the 1997 version) or the great Darius Khondji (for the new film)—Haneke is fundamentally his own cinematographer exercising considerable control over the entire look of his films."
+After the 2007 film used the same house including props and tones, Robert Koehler of Cineaste wrote that this "proves for certain that—whether he uses the great cinematographer Jürgen Jürges (for the 1997 version) or the great Darius Khondji (for the new film)—Haneke is fundamentally his own cinematographer exercising considerable control over the entire look of his films."

+Exterior scenes were filmed on Long Island.

 Release

 The film made its British premiere at the London Film Festival on 20 October 2007.
 Its United States premiere was at the 2008 Sundance Film Festival on 19 January 2008.
 It began a limited release in the United States and Canada on 14 March 2008, distributed by Warner Independent.
 A wider release to more theaters came on 8 April 2008.
 The film was shown at the Istanbul Film Festival in April 2008.
 It did not receive a wide theatrical release in the United States before coming out on DVD.
 Funny Games was a box office failure, grossing a little more than half of its $15 million budget.
 Guardian writer Geoffrey Macnab included Funny Games's lack of success among the reasons for the closure of Tartan Films, which co-produced the film and released it in the United Kingdom.
 In Germany, the film was released under the title "Funny Games U.S.".

 The film's poster, done by Akiko Stehrenberger, is considered by professional poster designer Adrian Curry to be his favorite film poster of the 2000s.